-(i)RS: B1, space group $F\bar{4}3m$, No.$225$.
-It composes of two face centered cubic lattices, shifted by the vector[0.5,0.5,0.5], which results in an octahedral coordination for both cation and anion.
+(i) RS-type CrAs has a space group of $Fm\bar{3}m$ (No.$225$).
+It composes of two face-centered cubic lattices, shifted by the vector (0.5, 0.5, 0.5), which results in octahedral coordination for both cations and anions.

-(ii) CC: B2, space group $P6_{3}mc$, No.$221$.
-The CC can be described as two interpenetrating simple cubic lattices shifted by the vector[0.5,0.5,0.5] along the body diagonal of the conventional cube.
-The underlying Bravais lattice is simple cubic, not BCC, since BCC structures have the same element in the corners of the unit cell as well as the center of the body.
-Cesium chloride has different elements at the corners of the unit cell than the one in the center of body.
-In CC structure, each anion in a given sublattice has $8$ nearest neighboring cations on the other sublattice, there are $6$ second nearest neighbors of the same type sublattice.
+(ii) C-type CrAs has a space group of $P6_{3}mc$ (No.$221$).
+The CC structure can be described as two interpenetrating simple cubic lattices shifted by the vector (0.5, 0.5, 0.5) along the body diagonal of the conventional cube.
+Each anion in a given sublattice has $8$ nearest neighboring cations on the other sublattice, there are $6$ second nearest neighbors of the same type sublattice.

-(iii) ZB: B3, space group $F\bar{4}3m$, No.$216$.
-The ZB structure structure is similar to that of diamond, two interpenetrating face-centered-cubic lattices displaced by the vector (0.25,0.25,0.25) along the body diagonal of the conventional cube.
-The coordination number is $4$, each atom of one kind is situated in an ideal tetrahedron made up of atoms of the other kind.
-It is great important because of most semiconductors crystallize in this structure.
+(iii) ZB-type CrAs has a space group $F\bar{4}3m$ (No.$216$).
+The ZB structure is similar to that of diamond with two interpenetrating face-centered-cubic lattices displaced by the vector (0.25,0.25,0.25) along the body diagonal of the conventional cube.
+The coordination number is $4$ for each atom.

-(iv) WZ: B4, space group $P6_{3}mc$, No.$186$.
-The WZ-type structure is regarded as a distorted ZB-type structure with small shifts of atomic positions. it consists of two interpenetrating closed-pack lattices.
-In the unit cell there are four atoms of two different types, forming two molecules (see Fig.1d).
-Each atom is surrounded by an tetrahedron of atoms of opposite sort hexagonal analog to the ZB structure and has the same local environment if one assumes the ideal c/a ratio and internal parameters u of $\sqrt{3/8}$ for the anion site.
-The WZ and ZB structures are similar to each other
+(iv) WZ-type CrAs has a space group $P6_{3}mc$ (No.$186$).
+The WZ structure is regarded as a distorted ZB-type structure with small shifts of atomic positions.
+There are four atoms of two different types in the unit cell (see Figure~\ref{fig:str}(d)).
+Each atom is surrounded by an tetrahedron of atoms of opposite sort hexagonal analog to the ZB structure and has the same local environment if one assumes the ideal c/a ratio and internal parameters u of 3/8 for the anion site.

-(v) NA: B$8_1$, space group $P6_{3}/mmc$, No.$194$.
-Fig 1f shows the hexagonal NA-type structure, it has four atoms in the primitive unit cell.
+(v) NA-type CrAs has a space group $P6_3/mmc$ (No.$194$), as shown in Figure~\ref{fig:str}(f).
+It has four atoms in the primitive unit cell.
 As atoms form a lattice like the hexagonal close-packed structure, and Cr atoms a simple hexagonal lattice.
-As distortion and shifts are small, the NA and MP structures are basically similar.
-However even the slight difference affects magnetic properties through change of electronic structure.
+As distortion and shifts are small, the NA and MP structures are similar.
+However even the slight difference affects magnetic properties through the change of electronic structure.